 The University also has a nursery on the West Cambridge site and the waiting list for places is run by the University Childcare Office, where you can also get advice on pre-school and after-school childcare, applying for schools and other areas of support.

 All support is means-tested.
 UK and EU students can apply to the Access for Learning Fund administered by the University for childcare support and Overseas Students can apply for pre- and after-school childcare to the Childcare Bursary Scheme, funded by the Colleges and administered by the University Childcare Office.
-Forms are available from the College's Advanced Students Office and will need to be counter-signed by your Tutor.
+Forms are available from the College's Postgraduate Office and will need to be counter-signed by your Tutor.
 There is a requirement that the childcare provider, whether an individual or organisation, is officially registered and inspected.

 The University Childcare Office also runs school holiday playschemes for older children and some places are subsidised for students’ children.